artemmavrin/StatTools/README.md

 Statistical learning and inference algorithms implemented in pure Python (version 3.6 or later).

+## Installation

+This project is on the [Python Package Index (PyPI)](https://pypi.org/project/StatTools/), so it can be installed with the `pip` utility:

+    pip install stattools

 ## Examples

 To see the implementations in action, see the Jupyter notebooks in the [examples](examples/) directory.